 As a result, if you want to drive for Uber or Lyft, you may need to have a clean criminal record.
 In order to convince municipalities to allow them to operate, these companies have adopted stricter policies than those in the United States.
-In addition, various cities will implement their own policies for licencing Uber and Lyft drivers.
-For example, in Toronto you need to get a licence, which requires a criminal record check.
+In addition, various cities will implement their own policies for licensing Uber and Lyft drivers.
+For example, in Toronto, you need to get a license, which requires a criminal record check.

 Keep in mind that DUIs are considered more serious in Canada than they are in the United States.
 They will not simply fall off your record with the passage of time.

-What is the process for Uber background checks?
+What is the process for Uber criminal background checks?